Flavors and Murals of the Mission

 - Sample artisan donuts, Mexican pastries, tasty pies, and other delicious local snacks!

 - Stroll by some of the Mission’s best street art and learn about its history from an expert local guide

 - Hear stories of how the Mission came to be and what makes this neighbourhood so unique

 - Wander through Dolores Park and finish your local tour at the famous Mission Dolores church

 Inclusions: Local English speaking guide and food samples at 5 different locations

-Exclusions: $2 bus fare, drinks, and tips / gratuities for your guide.
+Exclusions: $2 bus fare, drinks, and tips and gratuities for your guide

 Your Mission food tour will kick off the only way we know how at 9:30 am – with coffee and donuts!
 But these aren’t just any donuts.
 These are artisan hoops of heaven!
 They’re locally-sourced, made with organic, sustainable ingredients to create an eclectic selection ranging from bacon maple apple, to chocolate rose or even lemon and thyme.
 Enjoy a donut and a cup o’ joe with your local guide as they introduce you to the neighbourhood and its legendary food scene.